OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/solvers/nonlinear/nonlinear_runonce.rst

 NonlinearRunOnce
 ****************

-The simplest solver in OpenMDAO is the NonlinearRunOnce solver, which executes the system's components or subsystems sequentially.
+The simplest solver in OpenMDAO is NonlinearRunOnce, which executes the system's components or subsystems sequentially.
 No iteration is performed by this solver, so it can only be used in systems where the following conditions are satisfied: